 Figure 4: prudent and two variants of attention in Old LSF (Delaporte 2007: 71)

 Perhaps the sign in Figure 3 and the middle sign in Figure 4 were variants of each other.
-Either could be the source sign(s) for the put-eyes-here signs in the modern languages.
-It seems the original metaphor was not put-eyes-here, but eyes-control in Old LSF.
+Either could be the source sign(s) for the “put-eyes-here” signs in the modern languages.
+It seems the original metaphor was not “put-eyes-here”, but “eyes-control” in Old LSF.

-There are two major take-aways from this demonstration.
+There are two major takeaways from this demonstration.
 First, consideration of nonarbitrariness must go hand-in-hand with consideration of biomechanics.
 Second, semantic shift is part of the historical puzzle in sign languages just as in spoken languages (Deo 2015; Traugott 2012).
 A one-to-one approach to meaning based on an English (or any other language) translation of each sign is unlikely to consistently yield the true set of cognates that must be considered.

 4.3 Biomechanics